-At Lafayette General Health (LGH), quality eye care means having an exceptional ophthalmology program.
+At Lafayette General Health (LGH), quality eye care means providing exceptional ophthalmology services to the Acadiana community.
 The ophthalmologists of LGH are experts in diagnosing and treating a full range of diseases and disorders of the eye.
-All of LGH’s eye care facilities aim to give patients the very best experience by providing safe, effective care unmatched anywhere else in Acadiana.
+All of LGH’s eye care facilities aim to give patients the very best experience by delivering safe, effective care unmatched anywhere else in Acadiana.

 CATALYS Laser Brings New Vision to Cataract Surgeries